Loading...

 In 1911, a Dutch physicist named Heike Kamerlingh Onnes cooled mercury to minus 269 degrees Celsius and watched its electrical resistance vanish entirely.
 He had discovered superconductivity.
 It took another century for that discovery to become the f...

 In 1987, a U.S. Air Force pilot flying a C-130 Hercules transport over the Pacific noticed something odd about his instrument panel.
-Half the gauges were steam-driven — mechanical dials connected to pitot tubes and gyroscopes, designs barely changed ...
+Half the gauges were steam-driven, mechanical dials connected to pitot tubes and gyroscopes, designs barely changed s...

-Three weeks ago, a mid-tier Japanese automaker quietly placed the largest single order for custom inference chips in its history.
+Three weeks ago, a mid-tier Japanese automaker placed the largest single order for custom inference chips in its history.
 The chips weren't for cars.
-They were for the 1,400 robotic arms it plans to install across two plants by early 2027 — e...
+They were for the 1,400 robotic arms it plans to install across two plants by early 2027, each one r...

 Something shifted last week.
-Not in the numbers — though the numbers were extraordinary — but in the tone.
-The five biggest AI-adjacent companies on earth reported earnings within days of each other, and every single one of them sounded like a man wh...
+Not in the numbers (though the numbers were extraordinary) but in the tone.
+The five biggest AI-adjacent companies on earth reported earnings within days of each other, and every single one of them sounded like a man who'...

 There's a moment on every great earnings call when the company stops reporting results and starts describing a different kind of future.
 Jensen Huang hit that moment about twelve minutes in, and he never really came back.
 NVIDIA's Q4 numbers are alm...

 There's a moment in every market cycle when one company stops reporting earnings and starts reciting scripture.
 NVIDIA hit that moment last week.
-Jensen Huang walked analysts through $62 billion in data center revenue — up 75% year-over-year — and t...
+Jensen Huang walked analysts through $62 billion in data center revenue (up 75% year-over-year) and the...

 There's a moment on every great earnings call where the CEO stops reporting and starts evangelizing.
 Jensen Huang hit that moment about four minutes in and never came back down.
 NVIDIA's Q4 numbers are almost beside the point now.
 Data center revenu...